-There are a number of GP practices in Bedford Borough that provide extended hours and also offered BEDOC (Bedford on Call).
+There are a number of GP practices in Bedford Borough that provide extended hours and also offered BEDOC (Bedford On Call).
 Identifying these allows the HWB to determine whether there is a need for additional pharmaceutical services to ensure adequate service provision for those who might access these services.
-There are three 100-hour pharmacies, with the latest opening time of 23:00 weekdays and 22:00 on Saturdays.
+There are three 100-hour pharmacies, with the latest opening time of 11 pm on weekdays and 10 pm on Saturdays.